chelmertz/chelmertz.github.io/_posts/2011-05-26-22-42-Lose-the-mouse-and-get-faster-meet-Alfred.md

 - It's fast, I always prefer to leave the mouse (-pad) for as long as possible
 - It thinks for me, the auto completion doesn't even need me to remember more than a letter or two of the app I'm looking for
 - The desktop/dock is much less cluttered since icons becomes kind of unnecessary
-- All keyboard, no mouse makes you look like a hacker and thereby you <em>are</em> more professional
+- All keyboard, no mouse makes you look like a hacker and thereby you _are_ more professional